Nutritional Cancer Therapy

 Each year, Americans spend more than $700 million on laxatives.
 A recent study showed that the United States has the highest rate of laxative use compared to several other countries.

 To put it plainly, Americans are constipated.
-Many people believe it’s normal to move their bowels every two to three days; actually, people need to move their bowels two to three times each day.
+Many people believe it’s normal to move their bowels every two to three days; people need to move their bowels two to three times each day.
 This is especially important for cancer patients, and, unfortunately, many cancer therapies are constipating.
 A constipated person is not eliminating toxins.
 In fact, toxins, including chemotherapy, are recycled, thus exposing patients to devastating side effects again and again.

 A high-fiber diet is critical to detoxing the body.
 Many phytonutrients found in vegetables, herbs, and fruits influence detoxification pathways, improve the liver’s function, and help the bowels move.
 Sulforaphane, present in broccoli sprouts, specifically stimulates liver detoxification.